-Create compelling content.
+- Create compelling content.

-Take captivating product photos.
+- Take captivating product photos.

-Include contact information and testimonials.
+- Include contact information and testimonials.

-Use an easy navigation and checkout process.
+- Use an easy navigation and checkout process.

-We’re going to start with the meat and potatoes of your eCommerce site — its content.
+We’re going to start with the meat and potatoes of your ecommerce site — its content.

-1. Create compelling content
+2. Create compelling content

 Before you write anything, you’ll need to first determine your target audience.
 We mentioned the importance of this earlier, but it’s especially relevant when it comes to crafting your web content.
 You wouldn’t use stuffy, hard-to-comprehend lingo for selling T-shirts to kids, and if you’re in the market of selling insurance, you wouldn’t lean on humorous language to inspire trust.

 Consider your audience to determine your tone, and then start by writing your business story — how did you get here, why are you in business, what matters most to you — and include it in your Home and About Us page.
-Answering these questions puts a face to your brand and provides incentive that could turn visitors into consumers.
+Answering these questions puts a face to your brand and provides incentives that could turn visitors into consumers.

 Writing web content doesn’t have to be difficult.
 Stay true to your brand, incorporate relevant keywords when applicable, and consider your consumer.
 And of course, always, always, ALWAYS use relevant calls-to-action.

-2. Take captivating product photos
+5. Take captivating product photos